IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://dragonball.fandom.com/wiki/Goku" target="_blank">Goku</a>

 >“You’re going to be all right.
 You just stumbled over a stone in the road.
 It means nothing.
 Your goal lies far beyond this.
 Doesn’t it?
 I’m sure you’ll overcome this.
-You’ll walk again… soon.”
+You’ll walk again… soon.” [<a href="https://www.youtube.com/watch?v=-4PcHYCgXtc" target="_blank">YouTube</a>]

 ― <a href="https://berserk.fandom.com/wiki/Guts" target="_blank">Guts</a>